Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Instance Generator and Phase Transitions

 \subsection{Thresholds from the Instance Generator}

-In this section, we focus on experiments to study the dependency of instance properties on the parameters of the instance generator, and show that the WSP instances we use exhibit the classic properties expected of such phase transitions.
+In this section, we focus on experiments to study the dependency of instance properties on the parameters of the instance generator, and show that the WSP instances we use exhibit the classic properties expected of PTs.

-Figure~\ref{fig:vary-params} shows an example, at $k=40$ and $n=10k=400$, of the running time of PBT and the percentage of unsatisfiable (unsat) instances as they change with variation of parameters $e$ (Figure~\ref{fig:vary-d}) and $\gamma$ (Figure~\ref{fig:vary-alpha}).
+Figure~\ref{fig:vary-params} shows an example, at $k=40$ and $n=400$, of the running time of PBT and the percentage of unsatisfiable (unsat) instances as they change with variation of parameters $e$ (Figure~\ref{fig:vary-d}) and $\gamma$ (Figure~\ref{fig:vary-alpha}).
 As one could expect, the number of unsat instances grows with the number of constraints.
 It can also be observed that the hardest instances are those near the 50\% level of the unsat curve.
 Following standard arguments, under-constrained instances have a lot of valid plans which makes them relatively easy.
 Unsatisfiability of the oversubscribed instances can be proved relatively quickly due to heavy pruning of the branches.
-However, instances around the 50\% unsat level are likely to have none to few valid plans making it hard to find valid plans or prove unsatisfiability.
-Note that one can argue that real-world instances in many cases are likely to be in the region of 50\% unsatisfiable: Companies are likely to be constraining their workflows up to the point when the workflows become unsatisfiable, or start with unsatisfiable workflows and gradually relax the constraints until obtaining satisfiable problems.
+However, instances around the 50\% unsat level are likely to have none to few valid plans making it hard to find them or prove unsatisfiability.
+Note that one can argue that real-world instances in many cases are likely to be in the region of 50\% unsatisfiable: Organisations are likely to be constraining their workflows up to the point when the workflows become unsatisfiable, or start with unsatisfiable workflows and gradually relax the constraints until obtaining satisfiable problems.